EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

       - Any GND pin
       - Any GND pin

-You can now follow the steps used for configuring EVerest on the Yeti board to start EVerest on the Raspberry Pi.
+You can now follow the steps used for configuring EVerest on the Yak board to start EVerest on the Raspberry Pi.

 Protocol